cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

   // chanUpgradeInit may only be called by addresses authorized by executing chain abortTransactionUnless(isAuthorizedUpgrader(msgSender))

-  // write error receipt for previous upgrade attempt if it exists, so counterparty can abort it and
+  // if a previous upgrade attempt exists, then delete it and write error receipt, so
-  // move to next upgrade
+  // counterparty can abort it and move to next upgrade existingUpgrade = provableStore.get(channelUpgradePath(portIdentifier, channelIdentifier)) if existingUpgrade != null {
-  existingUpgrade = provableStore.get(channelUpgradePath(portIdentifier, channelIdentifier))
+    provableStore.delete(channelUpgradePath(portIdentifier, channelIdentifier))
-  if existingUpgrade != null {
     errorReceipt = ErrorReceipt{
       channel.upgradeSequence,
       "abort the previous upgrade attempt so counterparty can accept the new one", // constant string changeable by implementation